General Timeline

 - June – July: the selected performers individually rehearse and prepare

-Jan. – March | Qualified soloists will be announced via CMS newsletter or email |
+| Jan. – March | Soloists selected via competition or auditions |

-April 15 | Soloists’ Practice Video Submission Due 1 for Summer Concert -Wear your formal concert soloist dress (free color) -Memory is not required |
+| April 15 | Soloists’ Practice Video Submission Due 1 for Summer Concert -Wear your formal concert soloist dress (free color) -Memory is not required |

-June 1 | Soloists’ Practice Video Submission Due 2 for Summer Concert -Wear your formal concert soloist dress (free color) -Memory is not required but recommended |
+| June 1 | Soloists’ Practice Video Submission Due 2 for Summer Concert -Wear your formal concert soloist dress (free color) -Memory is not required but recommended |

-June 15 | Soloists’ Essay & Headshot Photo Due |
+| June 15 | Soloists’ Essay & Headshot Photo Due |

-July 1 | Soloists’ Practice Video Submission Due 3 for Summer Summer Concert -Wear your formal concert soloist dress (free color) -Memory is required |
+| July 1 | Soloists’ Practice Video Submission Due 3 for Summer Summer Concert -Wear your formal concert soloist dress (free color) -Memory is required |

 Notes:

-- The nominated soloists will become the finalists by completing all the required video submissions, official rehearsals (see this past year’s schedule, Rehearsal Rule, & make-ups) and extra rehearsals (TBA).
+- The soloists will become the finalists by completing all the required video submissions, official rehearsals (see this past year’s schedule, Rehearsal Rule, & make-ups) and extra rehearsals (TBA).

 - If the due dates to submit your practice videos or any part of this timeline have conflicts with your school/community orchestra/choir concerts, exams, competitions, camps, workshops, family events, or any other engagements, you need to contact us to reschedule them.